Honeybee-Lee/Security-plus-exam-study-questions/README.md

 C. A logic bomb was executed and is responsible for the data transfers.<br>
 D. A fileless virus is spreading in the local network environment.<br>

+**56. A senior analyst is purchasing new cybersecurity tools that enhance the ability to detect and defend against various types of attacks.
+What decoy system can support detection efforts by mimicking a specific application and gathering information on the attacker's tactics and tools?**<br>

+A. Honeyfile<br>
+B. Honeynet<br>
+C. Honeypot<br>
+D. Honeytoken<br>

+**57. After receiving the annual audit results from the Inspector General's office, a cyber specialist begins identifying improvements to existing change management processes.
+Which of the following roles would likely own the change management process?
+(SELECT THE TWO BEST OPTIONS)**<br>

+A. Project manager<br>
+B. Vendors<br>
+C. Team leader<br>
+D. Partners<br>

+**58. You are the cybersecurity manager at a company that regularly handles senstive customer data.
+To enhance the security of data transmissions between server and client systems, you have decided to implement a system to support data integrity, confidentiality, authentication, management of encryption keys, and digital signatures.
+Which system is best suited to this goal?**<br>

+A. Virtual Private Network (VPN)<br>
+B. Firewall<br>
+C. Intrusion Detection System (IDS)<br>
+D. Public Key Infrastructure (PKI)<br>

+**59. The system administration team identified a critical server that crashed after deploying a new set of patches.
+After troubleshooting the issue, the team determined that the new patches directly caused the crash.
+What is needed to restore functionality to the critical server confidently?**<br>

+A. Test plan<br>
+B. Maintenance windows<br>
+C. Impact analysis<br>
+D. Backout plan<br>
 ---

 **ANSWERS**